What is a resume for a job?

 - Your skills match the job description closely.

-- You have large gaps in your employment due to layoffs or other issues.
+- You have large gaps in your employment history.

 - You are changing careers and need to rely on transferable skills.